-Choosing a massage lotion can be overwhelming with such wide variety for what seems like, at first glance to non-professionals, a simple choice based on which smells nicest.
+Choosing a massage lotion can be overwhelming with such a wide variety available.

 Amazon Customer Reviews